-Rev. O’Neal Dozier was born on September 3, 1948 to sharecroppers Annie and the late Jessie Emmanuel Dozier, the fourth of eleven children.
-His family left South Carolina in 1955 on a migrant farm bus and traveled to Pompano Beach, Florida.
-In 1967, Rev. Dozier graduated from Blanche Ely High School where he was a soloist in the chorus and played football and basketball.
+Rev. O’Neal Dozier was the fourth of eleven children; born on September 3, 1948 to Annie Dozier and the late Jessie Emmanuel Dozier who were sharecroppers.
+In 1955, his family left South Carolina and came to Pompano Beach, Florida on a migrant farm bus.
+Rev. Dozier went on to graduate from Blanche Ely High School in 1967, where he was a soloist in the Chorale and a member of the Football and Basketball Team.

 Rev. O’Neal Dozier received a Bachelor of Arts Degree in Religion and Philosophy from Bethune-Cookman College in Daytona Beach, Florida.
 Rev. Dozier played professional football in the National Football League for the Chicago Bears during the 1974 football season.
 He was later traded to the New York Jets, where he was subsequently waived because of injury.
 In addition, Rev. Dozier was a player/coach during the 1979 football season for the Alabama Vulcans (Birmingham, Alabama) of the American Football Association Professional Football League (A.F.A.).

 Rev. Dozier served two consecutive terms in the United States Army.
 During his second tour of duty in the United States Army, Rev. Dozier was the Head Football Coach of the Ansbach American High School Championship football team in Germany during the 1976 football season.
 Also, Rev. Dozier participated in and won several European body building contests while stationed in Germany.